TP-NOTE(1) Version 1.24.11 | Tp-Note documentation

 The images in the resulting HTML will appear as

-For ‘--export-link-rewriting=short’, in addition to the above, all absolute paths in local links are rebased to ‘/’’.
+For ‘--export-link-rewriting=long’, in addition to the above, all absolute paths in local links are prepended with the marker file’s directory.
 Consider the following example:

 The images in the resulting HTML will appear as

-Summary: The right ‘--export-link-rewriting’ choice depends on how you view the resulting HTML: if you publish on a web server, then ‘short’ might be a good choice (do not forget to place a marker file ‘.tpnote.toml’ somewhere in the document’s path).
+Summary: The right ‘--export-link-rewriting’ choice depends on how you view the resulting HTML: if you publish on a web server, then ‘short’ might be a good choice (do not forget to place a marker file ‘tpnote.toml’ somewhere in the document’s path).
 If you view the HTML file directly in your web browser, better choose ‘long’.
-In this case, the present of a marker file will not affect the output.

 So far, we have seen how Tp-Note’s viewer and HTML exporter converts the destination of local links ‘[text](destination)’.
 Concerning the local link’s text property, the situation is simpler as the text property never changes during the above discussed rewriting process.
 However, it is possible to overwrite the displayed text property by appending a format string to the destination: ‘[formatted destination](destination?format string)’.